 Taking climate action can be overwhelming.
 But you can start small.
-We recommend taking the following steps to get started:
+Our student advisors recommend taking the following steps to get started:

-Read a Book: Learn more about climate solutions through literature.
-Our students recommend Nature's Best Hope: A New Approach to Conservation That Starts in Your Yard by Douglas W. Tallamy.
+Read a Book: Learn more about climate solutions through literature...our student advisors recommend Nature's Best Hope: A New Approach to Conservation That Starts in Your Yard by Douglas W. Tallamy.